-.
-The counterweight at the rear of the beam is a Boiler attached to the lower $3\frac{1}{2}'' \times 2\frac{1}{2}''$ Flanged Plate by Angle Brackets.
-Cranks bolted to the beam have an $11\frac{1}{2}''$ Rod locked in their bosses.
-The Rod passes through the to centre holes in the Flanged Sector Plates of the beam supports and it carries two Road Wheels and a 3" Pulley.
-The beam is connected to the span by two $12\frac{1}{2}'''$ Strips 2, the upper ends of which are pivoted in the third hole on a $6\frac{1}{2}''''$ Rod passed through two $2\frac{1}{2}'''\times\frac{1}{2}'''$ Double Angle Strips bolted to the front end of the beam.
-The lower ends of $12\frac{1}{2}''''$ Strips 2 are pivoted to $\frac{3}{4}''''$ Bolts 1, which are lock-nutted to the span and carry a Collar on their shanks to hold the $12\frac{1}{2}''''$ Strip in position.
+The counterweight at the rear of the beam is a Boiler attached to the lower 31⁄2" x 21⁄2" Flanged Plate by Angle Brackets.
+Cranks bolted to the beam have an 111/2" Rod locked in their bosses.
+The Rod passes through the centre holes in the Flanged Sector Plates of the beam supports and it carries two Road Wheels and a 3" Pulley.
+The beam is connected to the span by two 124" Strips 2, the upper ends of which are pivoted in the third holes on a 61⁄2" Rod passed through two 21⁄2" × 1⁄2" Double Angle Strips bolted to the front end of the beam.
+The lower ends of 121⁄2" Strips 2 are pivoted on 3 Bolts 1, which are lock-nutted to the span and

-The landing jetty consists of Flexible Plates and two $2\frac{1}{2}''\times2\frac{1}{2}'''$ Strip Plates joined together by Double Angle Strips and Angle Brackets.
+The landing jetty consists of Flexible Plates of various sizes joined together by Double Angle Strips and Angle Brackets.
 The stairways are built up from Strips and Double Angle Strips and are bolted to the jetty.
-Two 3" Screwed Rods lock-nutted to the $2\frac{1}{2}''\times2\frac{1}{2}'''$ Strip Plates forming part of the platform, have Cord tied between them to represent rails.
+Two 3" Screwed Rods lock-nutted to the 21⁄2" × 21⁄2" Flexible Plates forming part of the platform, have Cord tied between them to represent rails.
 Two Flat Brackets are bolted to the edge of the jetty to act as stops when the bridge reaches a horizontal position.